 Robust and adaptive resilience through time

 Resilience is about a lot more than how a system responds to an immediate threat.

 Incidents are moments in time when our systems’ resilience (or lack of it) becomes most visible.
 In a complex distributed software system like New Relic, resilience grows or dies depending on many factors: hardware resource availability, system architecture and restraints, success and failures of on-call rotations and incident response processes, strong or poor engineering habits, workable deployment mechanisms, and so forth.

-Some of the things we’ve done at New Relic to improve our robust and adaptive resilience include containerizing our databases, releasing teams from operational burdens by moving their deployment workflows into container fabric (our container orchestration platform)”releasing teams from operational burdens by moving them into container fabric (our container orchestration platform), and laying the groundwork to launch an entire instance of New Relic in Europe.
+Some of the things we’ve done at New Relic to improve our robust and adaptive resilience include containerizing our databases, releasing teams from operational burdens by moving their deployment workflows into container fabric (our container orchestration platform), and laying the groundwork to launch an entire instance of New Relic in Europe.

 We also gain resilience from our internal team health assessments, which increase the ability of our teams to do the right work and to do it well.
 We gain resilience based on who we hire, how we onboard them, how we train and educate our employees.
 We gain resilience from the psychological safety of a blameless culture and from the superior performance that emerges from fostering inclusivity and equity.

 Our sources of resilience stretch back ten years.
 They live, today, in every person at New Relic.